fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 ## Work Requirements and Grading
 The theme for the assignment schedule is slow and steady.
-Starting Week 2, almost every week you have some assignment **due by midnight on Friday** that asks you to comment on the readings for the week, usually what we read and discuss on Monday and Wednesday.
+Almost every week you have some assignment **due by midnight on Friday** that asks you to comment on the readings for the week, usually what we read and discuss on Monday and Wednesday.
 These hold you accountable for keeping up with the course, but these are all pretty short and low stakes so as not to cause unnecessary stress.

 ### Preparedness and participation
 This course is focused on cultivating different perspectives about how we can think about food, technology, and society---not just memorizing and regurgitating supposedly important "facts".
 Solid (not necessarily perfect) attendance and participation almost always raises your grade 2/3 grade.